P站视频

 If the cancer comes back

-If the cancer does recur at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your health.
+If the cancer does come back at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your health and personal preferences.

-For more general information on recurrence, you may also want to see Understanding Recurrence.
+For more general information on recurrence, see Understanding Recurrence.

 Could I get a second cancer after treatment?